bchiang7/nativescript-vue-playground/README.md

    ruby -e "$(curl -fsSL https://www.nativescript.org/setup/mac)"
    ```

-   The macOS script needs administrative access to run some commands using sudo; therefore, you may need to provide your password several times during execution.
+   > This macOS script needs administrative access to run some commands using sudo; therefore, you may need to provide your password several times during execution.
 The macOS script also may take some time to complete, as it's installing the dependencies for both iOS and Android development.
-When the script finishes, close and restart your terminal.
+When the script finishes, **close and restart your terminal**.

-   In case you hit any snags, refer to [NativeScript Advanced Setup for macOS](https://docs.nativescript.org/start/ns-setup-os-x).
+   If you hit any snags, refer to [NativeScript Advanced Setup for macOS](https://docs.nativescript.org/start/ns-setup-os-x).

 5. Verify the setup